Derry City Council, Re Application for Judicial Review

 Derry City Council, Re Application for Judicial Review [2007] NIQB 5 is a 2007 High Court of Northern Ireland application for judicial review.
 It was brought by the Derry City Council requesting that the British government change the official name of the Northern Irish city of Londonderry to Derry in keeping with the council's policy.
-The request was declined after the judge ruled that as the city was named Londonderry via a Royal Charter, any change could only be made by the Monarch under the Royal Prerogative or by British legislation.
+The request was declined after the judge ruled that as the city was named Londonderry via a royal charter, any change could only be made by the monarch under the royal prerogative or by British legislation.

 Background

 The historic city of Derry in the Kingdom of Ireland was destroyed in 1608.
 It was rebuilt by members of The Honourable The Irish Society and the livery companies of the City of London.
-The rebuilt city was granted a Royal Charter by King James I of Ireland giving it the name of Londonderry in recognition of the City of London's part in the rebuilding.
-A further Royal Charter was issued in 1662 by King Charles II of Ireland affirming the change of name as it stated; "We will, ordain, constitute, confirm, and declare that the said city or town of Derry, for ever hereafter be, and shall be named and called the City of Londonderry."
+The rebuilt city was granted a royal charter by King James I giving it the name of Londonderry in recognition of the City of London's part in the rebuilding.
+A further royal charter was issued in 1662 by King Charles II affirming the change of name as it stated; "We will, ordain, constitute, confirm, and declare that the said city or town of Derry, for ever hereafter be, and shall be named and called the City of Londonderry."

 The city eventually grew to become the second largest city in Northern Ireland after Belfast.
 In 1984, the nationalist Social Democratic and Labour Party (SDLP) had gained control of the city council and changed the name of the council from Londonderry City Council to Derry City Council over opposition from unionist members.
 It was stated then that they needed to petition Queen Elizabeth II for the change to be official for the city name due to the charter.
 The nationalist-led council replied that they had no intention of "petitioning an English Queen to change the name of our Irish city".
 As such, the city's name officially remained as Londonderry.
 In 2005, the city's solicitor wrote to the Department of the Environment requesting official recognition of Derry being the name of the city, which was denied by the department.
 As a result, in 2006, the council applied for a judicial review in order to determine if it was legally possible to change the official name of the city, which was granted after the British government continued to call the city Londonderry.